software-students-fall2024/1-specification-java-and-the-scripts/README.md

 ## Stakeholders

 **Stakeholder: Jahleel Townsend**
+We interviewed Jahleel Townsend, a senior studying Computer Science at NYU, since he is representative of our target users.

 ### Goals:
--Get help with daily tasks during the semester, especially during exams or other busy periods.
+- Get help with daily tasks during the semester, especially during exams or other busy periods.
--Save money and time.
+- Save money and time.
--Connect with new people within the NYU community.
+- Connect with new people within the NYU community.

 ### Needs:
--Cheap prices to meet student budget.
+- Cheap prices to meet student budget.
--NYU student help rather than larger NYC community.
+- NYU student help rather than larger NYC community.

 ### Frustrations:
--Current Services (doordash,taskrabbit,etc) are too expensive.
+- Current services (Doordash, Taskrabbit, etc.) are too expensive.
--There are no existing ways to reach out to random NYU students for help on tasks.
+- There are no existing ways to reach out to random NYU students for help on tasks.

 ### Problems:
--Security Concern: better to allow an NYU student into my home rather than a random person.
+- Security Concern: better to allow an NYU student into my home rather than a random person.

 ## Product Vision Statement